 Nephi, on the other hand, was different.
 He wrestled with this vision of his father and an intense desire on his part turned him to the Lord.
 He was then carried away in a vision and shown the tree.
 The Spirit questioned him by asking “What desirest thou?”
 (1 Nephi 11:10) and Nephi responded, “To know the interpretation thereof—” (1 Nephi 11:11)

 See, the Spirit provides interpretation.
 Nephi is the example to study deeply and follow and not Laman and Lemuel who remained ignorant and proclaimed “we cannot understand” (1 Nephi 15:7) and when asked “Have ye inquired of the Lord?” (vs. 8) they responded, “We have not; for the Lord maketh no such thing known unto us.” (vs. 9)

 May we not sit in ignorance waiting for someone to explain things to us but turn to the Lord as our ultimate source of knowledge; Joseph Smith once said:

-Nephi was merciful to he brothers and took time to explain the meaning of things, which I think is appropriate to help move people along, but we must come to have that relationship with God for ourselves.
+Nephi was merciful to his brothers and took the time to explain the meaning of things, which I think is appropriate to help move people along, but we must come to have that relationship with God for ourselves.

 What do you think?